The Greater Dover Committee has been working on bringing a regional sports complex to Kent County for a couple of years.

 After Petit de Mange and Sweeney briefly talked about it, Sweeney asked for an amendment that would put Levy Court District 4 representative Eric Buckson on the Board of Directors.
 The addition of Buckson on the board eliminated Petit de Mange, who as County Administrator for Kent County would’ve been on the board.

-Page 2 of 2 - The amendment passed with a 5-2 vote with Commissioners Brad Eaby and Terry Pepper voting against it.
+The amendment passed with a 5-2 vote with Commissioners Brad Eaby and Terry Pepper voting against it.

 The motion for Levy Court to endorse the corporation would go on to be approved unanimously.